Harita (Hinduism)

-Harita (हारीत) is a king in Hindu literature.
+Harita (हरित) is a king in Hindu literature.
 He is described to be the son of Yauvanāśva, and the grandson of King Ambarisha of the Suryavamsha dynasty.

 Harita is believed to have left his kingdom as a symbolic expiation of his sins.
 After completing the austerities, according to the Sthala Purana of Sriperumbudur, his descendants and he were accorded the status of a Brahmana by Narayana.